Ellen Pao: Early life and education

 Ellen Pao was born to a Taiwanese American family in 1970 in New Jersey.
 She is the middle child of three daughters born to Tsyh-Wen Lee and Young-Ping Pao, immigrants from Taiwan.
 Her father, Young-Ping Pao, was a professor at New York University's Courant Institute of Mathematical Sciences.
 Her mother, Tsyh-Wen Pao (née Lee) worked as an engineer in computer sciences at the University of Pennsylvania.
 Pao is fluent in English and Mandarin and first learned to code from her mother at age ten.
 The Pao family raised their children in Maplewood, New Jersey, where she graduated in 1987 from Columbia High School.
 Young-Ping Pao died in 1987, during Ellen's final year of high school.

 Pao's maternal grandparents are Yu-Wen Lee and Ching-Hsin Lee (née Liu), who were Taiwanese waishengren from Baoding in Hebei province near Beijing.
 Pao's maternal grandfather was a graduate of the Republic of China Military Academy who served as a commander in the Chinese Civil War under Chiang Kai-shek.
 In 1948, he moved the family to Taiwan, where he retired with the rank of colonel in 1960.
 In October 1972, his wife and daughter Elizabeth moved to the New York City area to join Pao's mother, aunt, and uncle who were already studying in the U.S.

-In 1991, Pao graduated with a Bachelor of Arts from the Woodrow Wilson School of Public and International Affairs at Princeton University after completing a 143-page senior thesis titled "Computer Databases and Business: An Analysis of Informational Privacy."
+In 1991, Pao graduated from Princeton University, where she earned a Bachelor of Arts from the Woodrow Wilson School of Public and International Affairs after completing a 143-page senior thesis titled "Computer Databases and Business: An Analysis of Informational Privacy."
 As an undergraduate at Princeton, she served as the managing editor for The Daily Princetonian.
 She then attended Harvard Law School, where she earned a Juris Doctor (J.D.) in 1994.
-After two years of working, Pao returned to attend Harvard Business School, where she received a Master of Business Administration (M.B.A.) in 1998.
+After two years of working, Pao earned a Master of Business Administration (M.B.A.) from Harvard Business School in 1998.